bcperry/Terraform-synapse-cArmy/README.md

 - User-assigned managed identity for the workspace
 - Azure Key Vault and RSA key for workspace encryption
 - Synapse workspace configured with system-assigned + user-assigned managed identity and CMK
-- Private endpoints (and Private DNS zones) for storage, Key Vault, and Synapse SQL/Dev endpoints
+- Private endpoints with optional Private DNS zones for storage, Key Vault, and Synapse SQL/Dev endpoints

 ## Prerequisites